Ludmila Țurcanu

 She took her degree in journalism in Iași, during which time she worked as an intern for “Cu Sens” media project.
 She was also the recipient of a Rise Project internship.
 She balances her work as a journalist with pursuing an MA in cultural studies in Bucharest.
 Born in the Republic of Moldova, Ludmila always keeps an eye on developments across the Prut.

-3 articles of type "Opinions" - Ludmila Țurcanu:
+3 articles of type "Editorial" - Ludmila Țurcanu:

 George Simion, accused by former collaborators of lying and manipulating others